 The problem with that idea: Roswell, the real event, existed long before Doty got his hands on the story.

-You can find Mirage Men on Netflix and on Amazon Prime Streaming.
+You can find Mirage Men on Amazon Prime Streaming.

 The Real Roswell Story: a Timeline

 Witnesses See a UFO Crash